tuxx/localpics/README.md

 - 🖼️ **Media-specific viewers** for images, videos, audio, PDFs, and code files
 - 📊 **File categorization** by type (images, videos, audio, text, code, etc.)
 - 📷 **EXIF data extraction** for images with GPS location mapping
+- 🎞️ **Video thumbnails** with intelligent caching for faster browsing
 - 🔄 **Dynamic navigation** with keyboard shortcuts
 - 📝 **Code syntax highlighting** for various programming languages
 - 📦 **Single binary** with embedded template - no dependencies to install